 CFDs are traditionally quote driven.
 The CFD provider gives the trader a quote with an ask price based on the price of the underlying financial instrument in the direct market.
 These orders are then aggregated by the CFD provider and placed in the direct market for execution.
 CFD providers hedge their market exposure in this manner.
 A quote-driven CFD provider is therefore a market maker.

-When a client trades a CFD using direct market access, the CFD provider instantaneously places a corresponding order in the direct market.
+When a client trades a contract for difference using DMA CFD trading, the provider instantaneously places a corresponding order in the direct market.
 This hedges the CFD provider’s exposure.
-The order placed by the CFD provider in the direct market mirrors the price, volume and instructions of the CFD.
+The order placed by the provider in the direct market mirrors the price, volume and instructions of the CFD.
 This order appears as an individual entry on the order books of the ECN or exchange.

 CMC Markets is an execution-only service provider.
 The material (whether or not it states any opinions) is for general information purposes only, and does not take into account your personal circumstances or objectives.
 Nothing in this material is (or should be considered to be) financial, investment or other advice on which reliance should be placed.
 No opinion given in the material constitutes a recommendation by CMC Markets or the author that any particular investment, security, transaction or investment strategy is suitable for any specific person.